Draft City Plan amendment: The Spit Master Plan implementation (key development sites)

 • Where do I find a copy of The Spit tourism area

-Arnold Wolthers asked almost 4 years ago
+Arnold Wolthers asked over 4 years ago

 You can find The Spit tourism area on Strategic framework map 2: https://www.goldcoast.qld.gov.au/documents/bf/Strategic-framework-map-2-settlement-pattern-V1.pdf